Indiana 211 collecting storm damage reports - News Break

 Indiana 211 collecting storm damage reports

-INDIANA – Residents impacted by the severe storms June 18-21 are asked to contact Indiana 211 to report storm damage and help with a statewide damage assessment.
+Residents impacted by the severe storms June 18-21 are asked to contact Indiana 211 to report storm damage and help with a statewide damage assessment.
 The storm produced several tornado warnings and resulted in severe flooding in some areas.
-The storms damaged or destroyed multiple buildings, caused evacuations, and resulted in temporary shelters erected in counties with considerable damage.
-At least one death in Monroe County has been attributed to the swift-moving storm.www.wbiw.com
+Across the state, the storms damaged or destroyed multiple buildings, caused evacuations and resulted in temporary shelters erected in counties with considerable damage.
+At least one death in Monroe County has been attributed to the swift-moving storm.www.tribstar.com